Waveframe-Labs/Aurora-Workflow-Orchestration/docs/AWO_Method_Spec_v1.2.1.md

 **MUST**

-Record role-attribution and traceable evidence for all claim-affecting inferences in one of: /logs/workflow/, /logs/audits/, ADRs, manifests, or approval.json.
+Record role-attribution and traceable evidence for all claim-affecting inferences in one of: `/logs/workflow/`, `/logs/audits/`, `/decisions/`, `/docs/manifests/`, or `approval.json`.

 Ensure each attested artifact cites the originating role, linked files, and hashes (see §6, §9, §10).